Right-to-Work FAQ

 Aren’t free riders a problem?

 Not necessarily.
 The real problem is labor law that leaves employees in a position where they are represented by a union they do not want.
-A union that provides valuable service in contract negotiating, even in RTW states, should have little problem earning the loyalty and dues of a vast majority of employees.
+A union that provides valuable service in contract negotiating, even in right-to-work states, should have little problem earning the loyalty and dues of a vast majority of employees.

 What are Beck Rights?